AZimmerman13/capstone2/README.md

 <img src="images/pd1.png" width="500" height="300" />

-One of the most significant weather metrics in the dataset, wind speed in madrid has a strong negative correlation with energy price.
+One of the most significant weather metrics in the dataset, wind speed in Madrid has a strong negative correlation with energy price.

 <p align="center">
 <img src="images/pd3.png" width="500" height="300" />